Postdoctoral Psychology Fellowship Program

 Training experience

 Postdoctoral fellows have the opportunity to individualize their training experience and will create individualized training plans with the Director of Training and Associate Director of Training for the Postdoctoral Psychology Fellowships.
 These plans will define a cohesive training experience to enable the fellow to refine existing skills and develop greater expertise to prepare for a career in his or her area of specialty.
 Fellows are expected to enter their fellowship year with broad-based skills and foundational knowledge and gain expert-level skills and independence by the end of the training year.
 Three to four days will be spent in clinical training experiences, while additional time during the week will be spent in didactics, research, or other agreed upon training experiences.
-The generalized child clinical/pediatric psychology positions offer substantial flexibility in how the clinical days are dedicated.
+The general child clinical/pediatric psychology positions offer substantial flexibility in how the clinical days are dedicated.
 For example, the fellow could choose three 4-month rotations, two year-long rotations, or a combination of one year-long and three 4-month rotations.
 These details are finalized with each fellow prior to the beginning of the training year and should be chosen based on the fellow’s future career goals.
 Specialized postdoctoral fellowship positions, such as those specifically dedicated to Autism/Developmental Disabilities or Gastroenterology Clinic will include more specific and clearly identified clinical goals and expectations.

 Although the primary theoretical orientation of our fellowship program is a behavioral or cognitive/behavioral approach, our staff employ techniques from a variety of other orientations.
 Educational experiences, such as our Didactic Seminars, also provide a vehicle whereby staff psychologists and psychiatrists, and personnel outside our division can acquaint the fellows with a broad variety of theoretical orientations, assessment techniques and interventions.